rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/create-server.rst

 plugged into a physical computer.

-For example, a ``general1-1`` server has a 20GB system disk.
+For example, a ``general1-1`` server has a 20 GB system disk.

 +++++++++++++++++++++
 Ephemeral / data disk